 Dundalk library's upcoming virtual events

-The library is Dundalk has welcomed book-lovers back through their doors with the easing of Covid-19 restrictions.
+The library in Dundalk is welcoming book-lovers back through the door with extended opening hours since Covid-19 restrictions eased.

-However, the library is continuing their extensive virtual workshops and talks that they started during the lockdowns.
+And the library is continuing their online events that they started during the lockdowns.

 In Conversation with author Conor O'Callaghan